IBM/create-and-deploy-memcached-operator-using-go/README.md

 ## 7. Deploy the operator

-#### Deploy the operator to Openshift cluster
+#### Deploy the operator to OpenShift cluster

-First provision an openshift cluster by going to `https://cloud.ibm.com/` and clicking `Red Hat OpenShift on Ibm Cloud` and get into
+First provision an OpenShift cluster by going to `https://cloud.ibm.com/` and clicking `Red Hat OpenShift on IBM Cloud` and get into

 ![OpenShift](images/openshift-1.png)

-Once you provisioned the cluster, select the cluster and go to `openshift web console` by clicking the button from top right corner of the page.
+Once you provisioned the cluster, select the cluster and go to `OpenShift web console` by clicking the button from top right corner of the page.

 ![OpenShift](images/openshift-2.png)